OMandila/prisoners-dilemma/README.md

 The color scheme is minimalistic, with a focus on blue and grey tones, ensuring readability and a professional appearance.

 ### Font Choice
-We've chosen a clean, sans-serif font for its readability and modern feel.
+We've chosen Tektur as the primary font for the app because of its distinct, modern, and slightly technical appearance.

 ### Icons
-Icons are used sparingly, primarily for navigational elements and to enhance user interaction.
+Icons are used sparingly, primarily for visual elements and to enhance user interaction.

-### Wireframes
-(Include wireframe images or links here, if available.)

 ## Website Structure and Features
+- **Introduction and instructions**: Users have instructions to familiarise with the basics of the Prisoner's Dilemma and how to play the game.
 - **Interactive Game Grid**: Users interact with a grid to select their moves.
 - **Dynamic Score Display**: Real-time updates of game scores and statistics.
 - **Strategy Selection**: Users can choose different strategies for the computer opponent.
-- **Graphical Statistics**: Visual representation of game outcomes using charts.
+- **Graphical Statistics**: Visual representation of game outcomes using a bar chart.

 ## Technologies Used
 - HTML5